fullstackreact/30-days-of-react/07-lifecycle.md

 series: 30-days-of-react
 permalink: day-7
 title: Lifecycle Hooks
-description: Today, we'll look through a few of the most common lifecycle hooks we can use with React components and we'll discuss why they are useful and when we should each one.
+description: Today, we'll look through a few of the most common lifecycle hooks we can use with React components and we'll discuss why they are useful and when we should use them.
 dayDir: '07'
 hero_image: /assets/images/series/30-days-of-react/headings/7.jpg
 imageUrl:  /assets/images/series/30-days-of-react/headings/7.jpg